-Writing Black Lives, a free, open event at London Metropolitan University, will bring together the pioneers who are leading a range of innovative publishing ventures, oral history and research projects which celebrate Black British culture and highlight Black British voices.
+This free, open event at London Metropolitan University, brought together pioneers leading a range of innovative publishing ventures, oral history and research projects which celebrate Black British culture and highlight Black British voices.

 Chaired by London Met’s Dr Alya Khan, the event also serves as a launch for the university’s new Centre for Life Writing and Oral History (CLiOH).

 Image: Speakers at the event - clockwise from the top left: Dr Alya Khan, Lemara Lindsay-Prince, Magdalene Abraha and Patrick Vernon.

 Please contact the Research and Postgraduate Office if you have any questions about this or any of our other events.

 To receive notifications of future events, please follow the Research and Postgraduate Office on Eventbrite.